 As you view this registration guide, I invite you to investigate the wide variety of programs available to our students.
-As well, I encourage you to explore our website, follow us on Facebook, or contact us directly.
+As well, I encourage you to explore our website, follow us on one of our social media platforms or contact us directly.
 Our team will gladly answer any questions that you may have about registration and the programs and activities that we offer.